shama/base-element/README.md

 ### `var element = new BaseElement([attachTo])`
 `attachTo` is a DOM element you want to append to.
 Defaults to `document.body`.

+If you pass in `false` then the element will not automatically append itself to a parent node.
+This is useful if you plan on handling the rendering of the virtual tree on your own.

 ### `element.render(vtree)`
-Renders your virtual DOM tree to the DOM element.
+Renders your virtual DOM tree to the DOM element and returns the updated `vtree`.

 ### `element.send(name[, params])`
 Sends an event up with a given `name` and `params`.